Creative Minds- Champions Day

 On Saturday 8th September 2018, we brought our Creative Minds hubs together for their initial Champions Development day of the Creative Minds Project.
 This event was held at Warehouse 54 in Newport- a fantastic venue with funky areas over 3 floors including an open air terrace, and luckily for us- it stayed dry!

 The day was kicked to a start with the champions doing activities around perceptions of mental health, and how comfortable we are being honest about mental health in society.
 There were some really interesting points and a lot of differences in opinion but everyone was respectful and supportive of each other which was amazing to see!
-Scenarios, debates, key word activities, “we ca
+Scenarios, debates, key word activities were all part of this morning.

 After the break we moved on to the mental health workshops which were run by Gofal.
 There were 3 workshops;